The Case of Andre Brown

 After 23 years in New York prisons, nearly half his life, Brown's conviction was overturned by the Foundation’s legal team on December 5, 2022, and he was freed.
 Brown was represented by Foundation attorney and founder Jeffrey Deskovic in his first victory as a lawyer, second seating Foundation advisory board member and attorney Oscar Michelen.

-Meanwhile, the Bronx District Attorney’s appealed the reversal, and the Appellate Division reinstated Andre’s conviction, ruling that his trial attorney’s decision not to present the medical impossibility evidence was strategic.
-The New York Court of Appeals then denied Andre permission to appeal to them, followed by Gov. Hochul denying an emergency clemency petition.
-After four different occasions where Andre was to surrender to be reincarcerated for the remaining 17 years of his sentence, the judge granted a resentencing motion, with the consent of the Bronx District Attorney’s office.
-Andre will be resentenced on December 1, 2025.
-We hope the judge will give a sentence which will allow Andre to remain free with his family.
+First, the New York Court of Appeals denied Andre permission to appeal to them, then Gov. Hochul declined to grant an emergency clemency petition "at this time”.
+After four different occasions where Andre was to surrender to be reincarcerated for the remaining 17 years of his sentence, the judge granted our resentencing motion with the consent of the Bronx District Attorney’s office.
+On December 1, 2025, Andre was resentenced to time served by the judge, preventing his reimprisonment.
+We are still going to pursue a full exoneration, but now Andre is free from prison and will able to remain with his wife, daughter, and young son.

 REFERENCES